jonmest/TravelApplication/README.md

 The script which connects, populates the database with its relations and with dummy data is written in python and will be supplied.

-To run the application simply:
+To run the application, you need a Postgres database running with the user "postgres" and password "pw" and simply:

 1. Clone the repo
 2. cd into repo
-3. Run npm install
+3. Run `npm install`
-4. cd python
+4. `cd python`
-5. python3 py.main
+5. `python3 py.main`
-6. npm start
+6. `cd ../client`
-7. cd to client
+7. `npm install`
-8. npm start
+8. `npm start`
+9. `cd ..`
+10. `npm start`
-9. Navigate to localhost:3000
+11. Navigate to localhost:3000
-10. Plan your next amazing vacation.
+12. Plan your next amazing vacation.
-11. Enjoy
+13. Enjoy